Piecewise linear structures on topological manifolds: Introduction

-to a $p$-lifting of $f$, and the set of fiberwise homotopic $p$-liftings of $f$ (if they exist) is in bijective correspondence with $H^3(M;\ZZ/2)$.
-In other words, for every topological manifold $M,\, \dim M\ge 5$ there is a class $\varkappa (M) \in H^4(M;\ZZ/2)$ with the following property: $M$ admits a PL structure if and only if $\varkappa (M) =0$.
-Furthermore, given a homeomorphism $h: V \to M$ of two PL manifolds, there exists a class
+to an $\ga$-lifting of $f$, and the set of fiberwise homotopic $\ga$-liftings of $f$ (if they exist) is in bijective correspondence with $H^3(M;\ZZ/2)$.
+In other words, a topological manifold $M,\, \dim M\geqslant 5$ admits a PL structure if and only if $\varkappa (M) =0$.
+Furthermore, every homeomorphism $h: V \to M$ of two PL manifolds assigns a class